hima700/seL4/README.md

 ### On other Linux distributions

-Use your distribution’s package manager (e.g., `dnf`, `yum`, `pacman`) to install Docker or follow the instructions at the Docker site.
+Use your distribution's package manager (e.g., `dnf`, `yum`, `pacman`) to install Docker or follow the instructions at the Docker site.
 Then add your user to the `docker` group:

 ```bash
 sudo usermod -aG docker $(whoami)